One of the

 The color code (humididy) is not perfect but i tried to match

 the main map colors.
-Curves are T°.
+White curves are T°, green are altitude.
 So

 you can see that some areas are low, some others high tropo...
 So that